 Skip to main content

-Every Databricks connection requires a service account — either an OAuth app (M2M) or a personal access token.
+Every Databricks connection requires a service account — either a service principal or a personal access token.
 Delphina uses this for background operations like catalog refresh and knowledge extraction, and it serves as the default identity for user queries.
 Optionally, you can enable per-user OAuth so that interactive queries run under each user’s own Databricks identity, enforcing Unity Catalog permissions, row-level security, and column masking.

 Authentication overview